Agricultural Building Coatings in Charlbury, Oxfordshire

 Why Farm Roofs Fail (Condensation, Cut-Edge Corrosion, Weathering)

-Agricultural roofs are particularly vulnerable to failure due to their exposure to harsh conditions.
-Condensation can build up inside livestock sheds and grain stores, leading to moisture damage and corrosion.
-Cut-edge corrosion, where the edges of profiled metal sheets are exposed to the elements, is a common issue that can compromise the integrity of the roof.
-Additionally, weathering from UV radiation, wind, and rain can cause asbestos-cement roofs to degrade, releasing fibres into the environment.
-Understanding these factors allows us to design coatings that address the specific needs of your buildings.
+Agricultural roofs take a real beating.
+They’re exposed to harsh conditions, so they fail easily.
+Condensation builds up inside livestock sheds and grain stores, leading to moisture damage and corrosion.
+Cut-edge corrosion is common on profiled metal sheets, where the edges are exposed to the weather.
+That compromises the whole roof.
+And weathering from UV, wind and rain degrades asbestos-cement roofs, letting fibres out into the environment.
+Knowing these factors helps us design coatings that really work for your buildings.

 What Coating/Encapsulation Involves on Agricultural Buildings

-Coating and encapsulation involve applying a protective layer to the roof surface, sealing it against moisture, UV radiation, and other environmental factors.
-For asbestos-cement roofs, encapsulation prevents the release of asbestos fibres while extending the roof’s lifespan.
-Our high-performance coatings are specifically formulated for agricultural use, providing long-lasting protection and improved thermal efficiency.
-The process begins with a thorough survey to assess the roof’s condition and identify any areas of concern.
-Once the surface is prepared, our skilled technicians apply the coating using specialised equipment, ensuring an even and durable finish.
+Coating and encapsulation means we apply a protective layer to the roof surface.
+It seals it against moisture, UV and other environmental factors.
+For asbestos-cement roofs, encapsulation stops asbestos fibres from getting out and makes the roof last longer.
+The coatings we use are specifically for agricultural roofs and how exposed they are.
+That gives you long-lasting protection and better thermal efficiency.
+We start with a full survey to check the roof’s condition and find any problem areas.
+Once we’ve prepped the surface, our team applies the coating with specialist gear for an even, durable finish.

 Our Survey-Led Process

-At NCS, every project begins with a detailed survey of your agricultural building.
-Our team conducts a visual inspection to assess the roof’s condition, identifying issues such as cracks, corrosion, and areas of wear.
-For asbestos-cement roofs, we take samples for laboratory analysis to confirm the presence and condition of asbestos fibres.
-Based on our findings, we provide a clear recommendation on the best course of action, whether that’s encapsulation, coating, or removal.
-Our survey-led approach ensures that we tailor our solutions to the specific needs of your property.
+Every job we do starts with a detailed survey of your agricultural building.
+We do a visual inspection to check the roof’s condition, looking for cracks, corrosion and wear.
+For asbestos-cement roofs, we take samples for lab analysis to confirm if asbestos is there and what condition it’s in.
+Based on what we find, we give you a clear recommendation on the best way forward, whether that’s encapsulation, coating or removal.
+We survey first, so our recommendation always fits the actual condition of your roof.
+We don’t just offer a standard package.

 When Removal Is the Right Answer Instead

-While encapsulation is often the most cost-effective solution, there are situations where removal is the safer and more practical option.
-If an asbestos-cement roof is severely damaged or poses a significant risk, removal and replacement may be necessary.
-Similarly, profiled-metal roofs that have extensive corrosion or structural issues may require complete replacement.
-Our team works closely with licensed asbestos removal contractors to ensure safe and compliant removal when needed, always prioritising the safety of your workers and livestock.
+Encapsulation is often the most cost-effective option, but sometimes removal is safer and more practical.
+If an asbestos-cement roof is badly damaged or a serious risk, you might need to remove and replace it.
+Same goes for profiled-metal roofs with extensive corrosion or structural problems.
+They might need a full replacement.
+We work closely with licensed asbestos removal contractors to make sure removal is safe and compliant when it’s needed.
+Your workers and livestock’s safety is always the priority.

 - Comprehensive roof survey to assess condition and identify risks